DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

-For the first time, we implement the DNN-based VMC approach for the multiquark bound states, whose complexity surpasses that of electron or nucleon systems due to strong SU(3) color interactions.
-We design a novel and high-efficiency architecture, DeepQuark, to address the unique challenges in multiquark systems like stronger correlations, extra discrete quantum numbers, and intractable confinement interaction.
-We have shown that DeepQuark is competitive with state-of-the-art approaches including DMC and GEM in baryon and tetraquark systems, reaching high accuracies on ground-state energies with low computational costs.
+\emph{Conclusions and outlooks}---We introduce a novel and high-efficiency DNN-based VMC approach, DeepQuark, to solving the multiquark bound states.
+We exploit the expressive power of DNN to construct an unbiased and symmetry-informed wave function ansatz, which is capable of handling complex interactions and describing various multiquark configurations.
+DeepQuark is competitive with state-of-the-art approaches including DMC and GEM in baryon and tetraquark systems, reaching high accuracies on ground-state energies with low computational costs.
 In the nucleon, DeepQuark easily adapts both two-body and flux-tube interactions.
-In tetraquark systems, it consistently describe meson molecule $T_{cc}$ and compact tetraquark $T_{bb}$ with an unbiased form of wave function ansatz.
-Moreover, we use DeepQuark to investigate triply heavy pentaquark ($QQqq\bar Q$) systems.
+In tetraquark systems, it consistently describes meson molecule $T_{cc}$ and compact tetraquark $T_{bb}$.
+Moreover, we employ DeepQuark to investigate triply heavy pentaquark ($QQqq\bar Q$) systems.
 We obtain weakly bound $\bar D^*\Xi_{cc}^*$ molecule $P_{cc\bar c}(5715)$ with $S=\frac{5}{2}$ and its bottom partner $P_{bb\bar b}(15569)$.
-They can be viewed as the analogs of the molecular $T_{cc}$.
-We recommend experimental search of $P_{cc\bar c}(5715)$ in the D-wave $J/\psi \Lambda_c$ channel.
+They can be viewed as the analogs of the molecular $T_{cc}$. \clabel[A6]{We recommend experimental search for $P_{cc\bar c}(5715)$ in the D-wave $J/\psi \Lambda_c$ channel, which could be explored in future LHCb experiments.}

 DeepQuark holds great promise for extension to diverse pentaquark and even hexaquark systems, overcoming the computational barriers that limit conventional methods.
-Such investigations can provide forward-looking predictions for future experiments.
-Furthermore, DeepQuark serves as a powerful framework for exploring confining mechanism beyond two-body interactions in tetraquark states, which may offer valuable insights into multiquark inner structures and nonperturbative QCD.
-The techniques employed in DeepQuark could enrich the toolkit of deep learning approaches integrated with physics, particularly shedding new light on quantum many-body phenomena.
+Such investigations can provide forward-looking predictions for future experiments. \clabel[A2-2]{Furthermore, DeepQuark is capable of incorporating a variety of potential models with different dynamical ingredients, including complex interactions beyond two-body forces.
+It therefore provides a powerful framework for investigating lattice-inspired potentials and exploring the confining mechanisms of tetraquark states in future studies, potentially offering valuable insights into the multiquark internal structures and nonperturbative QCD.} The techniques employed in DeepQuark could enrich the toolkit of deep learning approaches integrated with physics, particularly shedding new light on quantum many-body phenomena.